Enzio Boldewijn: Crawley Town

 On 16 May 2016, Boldewijn agreed a deal to join League Two side Crawley Town on 1 July, upon his release from Almere City.
 On 6 August 2016, Boldewijn made his Crawley debut in a 1–0 victory against Wycombe Wanderers.
 Three days later, Boldewijn scored his first goal for Crawley in a 2–1 EFL Cup loss against Wolverhampton Wanderers.
 He was offered a new contract by Crawley at the end of the 2017–18 season.

 Notts County

 On 4 July 2018, Boldewijn joined League Two side Notts County on a three-year deal for an undisclosed six-figure fee.
-He was released at the end of the 2020/21 season by Notts County.
+He scored 22 goals in 128 appearances for the Magpies before being released at the end of the 2020–21 season.

 Sutton United

 On 6 July 2021, Boldewijn joined newly promoted League Two side Sutton United on a free transfer.
+He was part of the side that reached the 2022 EFL Trophy Final, scoring in Sutton's penalty shoot-out victory over Wigan Athletic in the semi-final, although he was an unused substitute in the final itself.

+Eastleigh

+In June 2023, Boldewijn joined National League side Eastleigh on a free transfer.
+In December 2023, he was linked to a return to former club Crawley Town, but reportedly opted to remain with Eastleigh.
+He departed the club upon the expiration of his contract at the end of the 2023–24 season.

+Wealdstone

+On 11 June 2024, Boldewijn joined National League side Wealdstone on a one-year deal with the option for a further twelve months.
+He scored his first goal for the club on 18 January 2025, scoring the equaliser in a 1–1 draw against Hartlepool United.
+In June 2025, it was announced that Boldewijn was contracted to Wealdstone for the 2025–26 season, ahead of which he was appointed as one of the club's vice-captains.

 Personal life

 Born in the Netherlands, Boldewijn is of Surinamese descent.